top of page

 University of Maryland

 The collaboration with the University of Maryland (UMD) aims at investigating the major drivers of bee health through analysis of monitoring data.
-We use real-world data on the health status of honey bee colonies, pesticide contamination and exposure, land use, and various other factors to predict and interpret environmental influence on bee health.
+Our research activities use real-world data on honey bee colony health, pesticide contamination and exposure, land use, and various other factors to predict and interpret environmental influence on bee health.

 COLOSS%2520logo%2520high%2520res_edited_